Double Eagle II: Other attempts

-The Spirit of Man (attempt #7) in 1974 suffered a balloon burst over the New Jersey coast, killing the rider.
+The Spirit of Man (attempt #7) in 1974 suffered a balloon burst over the New Jersey coast, killing the pilot, Robert C. Berger.

 In 1976, Ed Yost in his Silver Fox (attempt #10), ditched east of the Azores as the wind carried him in the general direction of Western Sahara.

 The Double Eagle (attempt #11), in 1977, ditched west of Iceland, having looped to the east of Greenland.

 The Zanussi (attempt #13) in 1978, by Don Cameron and Christopher Davey, came closest to success, ditching 110 mi off of France after the gas bag ripped.
 They had planned another attempt but called it off when the Double Eagle II succeeded.

 Total death toll is five, including those on the two flights that vanished.

 Successful subsequent flights

 In September 1986, Evelien Brink, her husband Henk and Willem Hageman completed the first transatlantic balloon flight by a European team and first with a woman aboard.
-The Dutch Viking (PH-EIS) completed the journey from St. John’s, Newfoundland, to Almere, Netherlands, in 51 hours and 14 minutes.
+The Dutch Viking (PH-EIS) completed the journey from St. John's, Newfoundland, to Almere, Netherlands, in 51 hours and 14 minutes.
 This bested the time set by the Double Eagle II significantly, though the Dutch Viking suffered a near-disastrous landing.